 Nothing is better on Tex-Mex night than black beans and cilantro mixed with a zesty salsa sauce and smothered with ooey, gooey cheeses…except when you layer all these goodies atop pillows of cheese-stuffed ravioli.
 Yep, you read that right.
 This baked ravioli has a Tex-Mex flair and it’s da bomb.

 It will knock your socks off and it’s EASY.
 Easy to make and even better when you’ve made a batch ahead and can just pull it out of the freezer to bake.
-I was skeptical until I tried it.
-Now, it’s one of my “indulgent” Tex- Mex Tuesday entrees.
+It’s one of my “indulgent” Tex- Mex Tuesday entrees.

 Tex-Mex Baked Ravioli Step-by-Step

 This recipe makes 6 servings.
 Since this is a special entree that just my hubby and I enjoy, I split the recipe in half.
 I make one batch for dinner and freeze the other half for another day.
 Instant portion control!

 Step 1 – Combine a jar of salsa, a can of tomato puree and cumin in a bowl.

 Step 2 – Prep your fresh cilantro and green onion.
 (This recipe is the perfect mix of canned and fresh!)